vstinner/vstinner.github.io/draft/frozendict.rst

 ``frozenmap`` doesn't preserve insertion order.

-PEP 603 discussion got 215 messages, but it was submitted to the Steering Council so far.
+PEP 603 discussion got 215 messages, but it was not submitted to the Steering Council so far.

 PEP 814 – Add frozendict built-in type